augpath/CONCLAVE/README.md

 Prefer plain scripts over notebooks?
 See [`examples/`](examples/): `run_phase1.py`, `run_phase2.py`
-(auto-generates placeholder annotations if you haven't annotated yet, so it's runnable end-to-end out of the box — clearly not real biology, just for seeing the pipeline run), and `run_full_pipeline.py` (chains both).
+(auto-generates placeholder annotations if you haven't annotated yet, so it's runnable end-to-end out of the box and clearly not real biology, just for seeing the pipeline run), and `run_full_pipeline.py` (chains both).
 Includes a real 71MB sample dataset (`Melanoma_example.csv`) to try them against immediately.